-Princess Mononoke, I feel, is one of the most important films, period.
-Director Hayao Miyazaki and fellow Studio Ghibli co-founder and director Isao Takahata are known for films with strong environmental themes, pacifism and/or anti-war sentiment, and dimensioned female leads.
+Princess Mononoke, as I said, is one of the most important films, period.
+Director Hayao Miyazaki and fellow Studio Ghibli co-founder and director Isao Takahata are known for films with strong environmental themes, pacifism and/or anti-war sentiment, as well as dimensioned female leads.
 The studio’s collective filmography checks most of these off in each film, none so magnificently as this film.

 Environmentalist themes run strong through films like Nausicaa of the Valley of the Wind (1984) and My Neighbor Totoro (1988), but none compare to Mononoke‘s depth.

 Miyazaki is an incredibly political, outspoken person, and most of his films reflect his opinions, which were heavily shaped by his experiences as a boy during WWII.